siucacm/RESTWorkshop/README.md

 Try any random website and see what you get.

-These are websites but there has to be some sort of an Application program interfaces to used
+Websites are good use of the HTTP protocol, but an application program interface (API) is way more useful.

 ## API
 API : Set of protocols,tools for building software.
 Java API (Sounds familiar?)